Advantages of Broadband Metalenses for Generalizable Image Classification: Design Principle and Results

+In this section, we evaluate ImageNet30 classification performance using the fabricated 1-cm broadband metalens as the optical encoder and compare it with a hyperboloid metalens across different digital backends and sensor pixel sizes.
+We also include the digital ground-truth as a contextual reference, which serves as a proxy for ideal conventional imaging performance from high-end optics.

-In typical ONN designs, the detector pixel size directly influences the optimization process by setting the effective sampling resolution and determining the maximum spatial frequency that can be captured.
-As illustrated in Fig.~\ref{fig:4}a, larger pixels average the optical signal over a wider area, causing high variations of the optical field within each pixel to be lost and effectively reducing the MTF cutoff frequency.
-Consequently, as the pixel size increases, the system transmits a narrower spatial-frequency bandwidth, leading to degraded imaging fidelity.
+In hybrid ONNs, the sensor pixel size determines the effective sampling resolution and therefore limits the highest spatial frequency that can be captured.
+As illustrated in Fig.~\ref{fig:4}a, larger pixels average the incident optical intensity over a wider area, suppressing high spatial-frequency variations of the optical field within each pixel.
+This spatial averaging effectively reduces the system MTF cutoff frequency and narrows the spatial-frequency bandwidth available to the downstream digital network.

-Figures~\ref{fig:4}b and~\ref{fig:4}c show classification results using EfficientNet and AlexNet backends, representing strong and weak digital models widely used in the vision community.
-Each plot reports classification accuracy versus relative pixel size for the digital ground-truth, end-to-end metalens, and hyperboloid metalens.
-A consistent trend is observed: increasing the binning factor (i.e., using larger effective pixels) reduces accuracy for both systems due to the loss of high-frequency information.
-Conversely, higher sensor resolution enhances ONN performance by preserving finer spatial details, and in some cases, can even compensate for information loss in the optical layer.
+Figures~\ref{fig:4}b and~\ref{fig:4}c show classification results using AlexNet and EfficientNet backends, representing digital models with different capacities.
+Each plot reports classification accuracy as a function of sensor pixel size for the digital ground-truth (proxy high-end optics), the broadband metalens, and the hyperboloid metalens.
+A consistent trend is observed: increasing the sensor pixel size reduces classification accuracy for both optical systems due to the loss of high-frequency information.
+Conversely, higher sensor resolution preserves finer spatial details and generally improves ONN performance.

-Interestingly across different sensor binning sizes, the end-to-end optical encoder for broadband imaging consistently outperforms the hyperboloid design, demonstrating robustness to detector-resolution variations.
-The performance gap depends on the design of the digital backend: with the simpler AlexNet, the end-to-end advantage is smaller than that of the more complex network, and both optical designs exhibit a larger degradation relative to the fully digital reference.
-In contrast, the higher-capacity EfficientNet better capitalizes on the richer frequency content preserved by the end-to-end optics, maintaining a clear advantage across all resolutions.
+Across all sensor pixel sizes, the broadband metalens consistently outperforms the hyperboloid design.
+The magnitude of this advantage depends on the digital backend.
+With the simpler AlexNet, the performance gap between the two optical encoders is smaller and both systems show larger degradation relative to the fully digital reference.
+In contrast, the higher-capacity EfficientNet better utilizes the spatial-frequency content transmitted by the broadband metalens, maintaining a clear advantage across resolutions.